Avik9/Sequitur-Algorithm/README.md

 # Part 6: Compression

-In this part of the assignment, I implemented the function `compress()`, which has the following stub in `comdec.c`:
+In this part of the project, I implemented the function `compress()`, which has the following stub in `comdec.c`:

 ```c